DonDhaky/Quizzyverse-Project/README.md

   4. Responsive Design:
      Quizzyverse is fully responsive, so you can play quizzes on any device, whether it's a desktop, tablet, or smartphone.
   5. Stay Updated:
-     Follow us to stay updated with new quizzes and features For more information or support, refer to the Documentation or contact our support        team.
+     Follow us to stay updated with new quizzes and features for more information or support, refer to the Documentation or contact       our support team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>